1,000+ Opportunities

 APPLICATION CHECKLIST SAMPLE APPLICATION Board memo PROGRAM SPECIFICATIONS Traditional Chinese (Cantonese Chinese) Simplified Chinese (Mandarin Chinese) WEBINAR SLIDES | WEBINAR RECORDING For more information or to ask a specific question, please send an email to realestateinfo@ njeda. gov and a team member will reach out to you.

-Based on current listing details, eligibility includes: Real estate developers in New Jersey.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Real estate developers in New Jersey.
+Confirm the full requirements in the official notice before applying.

 The Main Street Acquisition Support Grant is a grant from the New Jersey Economic Development Authority (NJEDA) that funds reimbursement of closing costs for New Jersey small businesses that have recently purchased commercial property.
 The program reimburses eligible closing costs up to $50,000 per business for a single location, with a limit of one grant per EIN.
 Applicants must have closed on a New Jersey commercial property after October 1, 2024, operate from at least 1,000 square feet of the building, meet SBA small business size standards, and be in compliance with New Jersey tax requirements.
 Applications are accepted on a rolling basis through October 1, 2027.